lightly-ai/lightly/docs/source/getting_started/active_learning.rst

 - objectness_probability for each bounding box
 - classification_probabilities for each bounding box

-You find more about the format here:
+You can find more about the format here:
 :py:class:`lightly.active_learning.utils.object_detection_output.ObjectDetectionOutput`

-We also provide a helper method to work with the model output format of only consisting of a probability per bounding box and the associcated label.
+We also provide a helper method to work with the model output format consisting of only a probability per bounding box and the associated label.
 :py:class:`lightly.active_learning.utils.object_detection_output.ObjectDetectionOutput.from_scores`